stoeps13/connections-doc/source/admin/admin/c_admin_act_manage_membership.md

 Use administrative commands to change member access levels and synchronize member IDs.

+!!! note
-**Note:** When the name of a group that is used in an activity is renamed in LDAP, the old group name still appears on the **Members** page of the activity.
+    When the name of a group that is used in an activity is renamed in LDAP, the old group name still appears on the **Members** page of the activity.

 -   **[Retrieving member information](../admin/t_admin_act_manage_membership.md)**
 Learn about the administrative commands that display the members of an activity.
 You can retrieve either a single member or a list of members.